Dress, Right, Dress to open facility for veterans

-“Originally, we were completely mobile unit, 100 percent volunteer force, but as you can see, things are changing, but they’re changing for the good,” said the founder Jeremy Parkins.
+“Originally, we were completely mobile unit, 100% volunteer force, but as you can see, things are changing, but they’re changing for the good,” said the founder Jeremy Parkins.

 The organization serves as a non-profit across Ohio.
 After getting a state license earlier this week, they needed to have an official headquarters.